-You can ask for a Provider and Pharmacy Directory by calling Customer Care at 1-800-787-3311 (TTY: 711).
+You can ask for a Provider and Pharmacy Directory (electronically or in hard copy form) by calling Customer Care at 1-800-787-3311 (TTY: 711).
 We're available Monday - Friday, from 8 a.m. - 8 p.m.
 Central time.
 The call is free.
-You can also refer to the Provider and Pharmacy Directory on our website at 2023 Provider Directories - Illinois Medicare-Medicaid l Humana.
+Requests for hard copy Provider and Pharmacy Directories will be mailed to you within three business days.
+You can also refer to the Provider and Pharmacy Directory on our website at Humana.com/IllinoisGoldPlus2024Directories.
 You can also download it from this website.
 Both Customer Care and the website can give you the most up-to-date information about changes in our network providers.